yuwata/simple-web-app/DOCKER-HOWTO.md

 sudo groupadd -r docker
 sudo usermod -aG docker $USER
 ```
-You need to close the session to update the user info.
+You may need to close the session to update the user info,
+and docker.service may need to be restarted.

 * TODO
 - with firewalld?